Andre Drummond: National team career

 Drummond was a member of the 2014 U.S. national team that won the gold medal at the FIBA Basketball World Cup.
 Over the span of the tournament, he averaged 3.0 points and 2.5 rebounds in eight games.

 Personal life

-Drummond has two children, a son and daughter.

-In August 2021, Drummond's son nearly drowned after falling in their family pool.
+Drummond has three children, two daughters and a son.
+Drummond briefly dated former iCarly star Jennette McCurdy during his rookie year.

+He has been an Ambassador for Special Olympics since 2016.

+Drummond has lived in Lindenwold, New Jersey since 2023, and also owns a summer home in Atlantic City, New Jersey.